fiatjaf/jingle/README.md

 jingle
 ======

-A Nostr relay that can be easily customized with The JavaScript.
+A Nostr relay that can be easily customized with a nice simple dynamic language.

 ## How to run it